Unlocking young women's potential? The impact of a low-cost career guidance program (with V. Asri and A. Hoeffler)

 Helping the kids to catch up: What predicts foundational learning in urban India?

 Many children in developing countries lack fundamental numeracy and literacy skills.
 No-detention policies imply that children are automatically promoted to the next higher grade regardless of their learning.
 A potential risk is that children who lack foundational skills lag and cannot follow the content being taught in the classroom.
 NGOs try to address this by providing remedial programs, especially for children from poorer backgrounds.
 We collaborate with an NGO in urban India that implements a low-cost program following the Japanese Kumon model in which students complete worksheets that slowly increase in difficulty.
-We examine the predictors of learning progression and student engagement using administrative data to measure learning and engagement and survey data of parents and NGO teachers.
+We examine the predictors of learning progression and student engagement using administrative data to measure learning and engagement, and survey data of parents and NGO teachers.
 Our results show that students with mothers who have completed at least secondary education have a higher learning progression and more frequent engagement.
 In comparison, students with fathers who have completed at least secondary education have a lower learning progression and less frequent engagement.
 Further, the teacher employed by the NGO is the most important predictor for both outcomes.
 Our empirical findings highlight that it is crucial to actively engage fathers in outreach activities and invest in the teachers' training and monitoring to improve learning progression and student engagement for all students.

-Status: Addressing reviewer's comments after a rejection
+Status: Addressing the reviewer's comments after a rejection

 Working paper available upon request